 Its remote location and dark past have turned it into one of Illinois’ most researched paranormal hotspots.

-Back in the 1980s, a paranormal investigation team bailed on their equipment and got out of there after their compasses went haywire and one of their recording devices caught fire.
-You can chalk it up to ghosts or find a rational environmental explanation—either way, wandering around lost in a swamp after dark is legitimately dangerous.
+Back in the 1980s, a paranormal investigation team bailed on their equipment and got out of there after their compasses malfunctioned and one of their recording devices caught fire.
+You can chalk it up to ghosts or find a rational environmental explanation; either way, wandering around a swamp after dark is legitimately dangerous.
 Local emergency services have pulled people out of that area repeatedly over the years.

 5. St. Louis Cemetery No. 1, New Orleans

 New Orleans builds above ground because the water table makes traditional burial impossible.
 St. Louis No. 1, dating back to 1789, is a maze of crypts that bake under the Louisiana sun and humidity.
-The physical danger of heatstroke is real and has sent visitors to the hospital.
+The physical dangers of heatstroke are real and have sent visitors to the hospital.

 Marie Laveau, the nineteenth-century Voodoo queen, is supposedly buried there, though her actual grave remains disputed.
-Her tomb, over the years it has been marked constantly with X symbols and offerings.
-Whether you believe in curses or not, people who vandalize that tomb report consistent patterns afterward—nightmares, sudden illnesses, a feeling of being followed.
+Over the years, her tomb has been repeatedly designated with X symbols and offerings.
+Whether you believe in curses or not, people who vandalize that tomb report reliable patterns afterward: nightmares, sudden illnesses, a feeling of being followed.

 Yellow fever epidemics filled mass graves throughout the cemetery.
-The French Quarter around it floods regularly, and water has disturbed those burial sites repeatedly over two centuries.
-Guided tours are now mandatory because too many solo visitors have gotten into trouble—some from the heat, some from accidentally disturbing sites that locals consider dangerous to touch.
+The French Quarter around it floods regularly, and water has repeatedly disturbed those burial sites over the past two centuries.
+Guided tours are now mandatory because too many solo visitors have gotten into trouble, some from the heat, some from accidentally disturbing sites that locals consider dangerous to touch.

 6. Union Cemetery, Easton, Connecticut